Twitter bans harmful false claims about COVID-19 vaccinations

 Conspiracy theories and misinformation about the coronavirus and its potential vaccines have proliferated on social media platforms during the pandemic.

-Twitter said that early next year it would start to label or place a warning on tweets with “unsubstantiated rumors, disputed claims, as well as incomplete or out-of-context information” about the vaccines.
+Twitter said that it may also label or place a warning on tweets with “unsubstantiated rumors, disputed claims, as well as incomplete or out-of-context information” about the vaccines, starting early next year.

 A Twitter spokeswoman said the company would determine with public health partners which vaccine misinformation was harmful enough to warrant removal.